Mordialloc Secondary College: Description

-The College currently has over 1000 students in year 7 to year 12 and offers a broad range of academic and creative subjects.
+The college currently has 1214 students (as of 2025) in year 7 to year 12 and offers a broad range of academic and creative subjects.
 It also offers extracurricular activities including a rock eisteddfod, musical productions and bands, camps, overseas tours, competitions and Duke of Edinburgh Awards.
 It has an International Student Program with an accredited English Language Centre, supported by an established network of homestay families, and a Select Entry Accelerated Learning (Gifted Children) Program.
 The S.E.A.L program exists for years 7–10.

 History

 It was founded in February 1924 as the Mordialloc District High School, with 148 students who were temporarily accommodated in the Mechanics Institute Hall in Albert Street, Mordialloc.
 Later that year the school's name changed to Mordialloc Carrum District High school when it was officially opened by Cr Roy Beardsworth of the Borough of Carrum; it was subsequently known as the Mordialloc Chelsea High School.

 On 15 February 1928 the main redbrick building at the present site was completed with eight classrooms; subjects taught at that time included commercial studies, domestic science, woodwork, sheetmetal working and blacksmithing.

-In 1997, the College advertised its "new and refurbished facilities".
+In 1997, the college advertised its "new and refurbished facilities".

-The College started accredited training in first aid and cardio-pulmonary resuscitation in 1999, with twenty students enrolled.
-Students completing the two year program qualify for a bronze-level Duke of Edinburgh's Award.
+The college started accredited training in first aid and cardio-pulmonary resuscitation in 1999, with twenty students enrolled.
+Students completing the two-year program qualify for a bronze-level Duke of Edinburgh's Award.

-State Government budget cuts in 2011 resulted in the loss of $50,000 in funding for Victorian Certificate of Applied Learning (VCAL) programs at the College, but it had already made a commitment to double the size of the programs.
+State Government budget cuts in 2011 resulted in the loss of $50,000 in funding for Victorian Certificate of Applied Learning (VCAL) programs at the college, but it had already made a commitment to double the size of the programs.

 As of 2022, Mordialloc Secondary College has participated in "Innovative Learning Environments (ILE)" in which instructors employ "explicit meta-cognitive strategies and a desire to move away from 'teaching to the text', established practices which then informed the spatial redesign to utilise the space differently to achieve these aims".